Thesettlementlayerforthemachineeconomy.

 Neutral coordination

-Open validator set, transparent records, no privileged operator.
+Transparent records and neutral rules, no privileged operator.
 The chain owns the parts the market should not.

 By the numbers